| | | | | |

 Racebox GT-LM Carbon Fiber - sim racing button box with 6.8 inch display

 The GT-LM is the top of the Racebox range and it’s a properly ambitious piece of kit.
-A 6.8″ VoCore display dominates the front panel, giving you gear position, flag status, and telemetry data all in one view.
-With 28 configurable inputs – rotary encoders, LED push buttons, toggle switches – you’ve got more controls than most real GT cars.
-The 2mm carbon fibre front panel and 3D-printed enclosure keep it rigid without being excessively heavy.
+Front and centre is a 6.8″ VoCore display handling gear position, flag status, and telemetry in one panel.
+Twenty-eight configurable inputs – rotary encoders, LED push buttons, toggle switches – more control surface than most real GT cockpits.
+2mm carbon fibre panel, 3D-printed housing.
+Light as anything but properly rigid.

 • 6.8″ VoCore display for gears, flags, and telemetry